 Appomattox is a very small town located in the state of Virginia.
 With a population of 1,759 people and three constituent neighborhoods, Appomattox is the 223rd largest community in Virginia.

 Unlike some towns, Appomattox isn’t mainly white- or blue-collar.
 Instead, the most prevalent occupations for people in Appomattox are a mix of both white- and blue-collar jobs.
 Overall, Appomattox is a town of service providers, sales and office workers, and professionals.
-There are especially a lot of people living in Appomattox who work in office and administrative support (15.20%), teaching (8.65%), and food service (7.95%).
+There are especially a lot of people living in Appomattox who work in office and administrative support (14.41%), healthcare suport services (8.17%), and teaching (8.17%).

-Appomattox’s overall crime rate ranks among the lowest in the nation, making it a very safe place to live.
+Overall, Appomattox’s crime rate is one of the lowest in the nation, which makes a great place to live if safety is an important concern.

-Appomattox is a small town, and as such doesn't have a public transit system that people use to get to and from their jobs every day.
+As is often the case in a small town, Appomattox doesn't have a public transportation system that people use for their commute.

-The per capita income in Appomattox in 2010 was $20,088, which is lower middle income relative to Virginia and the nation.
-This equates to an annual income of $80,352 for a family of four.
-However, Appomattox contains both very wealthy and poor people as well.
+The per capita income in Appomattox in 2010 was $19,139, which is lower middle income relative to Virginia and the nation.
+This equates to an annual income of $76,556 for a family of four.

 Appomattox is an extremely ethnically-diverse town.
 The people who call Appomattox home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Appomattox residents report their race to be White, followed by Black or African-American.
-Important ancestries of people in Appomattox include English, Irish, French , and Scottish.
+Important ancestries of people in Appomattox include Irish, German, French , and Italian.

 The most common language spoken in Appomattox is English.
 Other important languages spoken here include Spanish and German.